 In terms of design there’s a an 0.95 inch AMOLED color touchscreen with 120 x 240 pixel resolution, encased in a soft silicone strap wristband.
 This measures 45mm (span of main body) × 19 mm (width) × 11 mm (maximum thickness of the main body).
 The whole thing weighs only 25 grams.

 Again, battery life is excellent.
 This multi-sport fitness tracker will last up to 20 days between charges, or a full month in standby mode.
+Check it out on Amazon.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!